Knee pain is a common presentation for clients of any range of age and gender.

 In this case, the hands are placed still above the knee and ankle, but the bottom hand is placed laterally and the top one, is placed medially.

-Next, we have the Apleys Test, which is to evaluate the state of the meniscus.
+This test is used to evaluate the state of the meniscus.

-The client, in this case, would be lying down face down, and knee flexed.
+The client, in this case, would be lying in a prone position, with the knee flexed.

 The therapist will be standing next to the client, on the side of the knee flexed and will apply pressure to the knee.